- Entertainment and Media»

 - minimising distractions from the task at hand.

-Not everyone can do all these things I realise.
+Not everyone can do all these things.
 Time is tight!
-And you have to learn your lines!
+And you have to work as well as learn your lines!
 OK.
-But you get the gist.
+Use your common sense.
+Commit yourself fully.
+You get the gist.
 Keep as healthy as you can and work out in proportion to the size of your project.
 As Shakespeare himself wrote - Memory Is The Warder Of The Brain, so help keep him in good shape.

 Build up Memory Muscle